uganda profile

 Crime

-• A total of 18,035 casualties were reported in the year 2021 and Accident Severity Index reported at 24
+• A total of 21,473 casualties were reported and accident severity index of 22 in the year 2022 compared to a total of 18,035 casualties and Accident Severity Index reported at 24 in 2021

 Agriculture